cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboard.md

     - `hide-shift`: do not display the shift top-right label on the keycap if a `shift` property is provided.
 - `width`: the width of the keycap, as a multiple of a standard keycap.
-That is 0.5 for half-wide keys, 1.5 for one and half wide keys, etc...
+That is, 0.5 for half-wide keys, 1.5 for one and half wide keys, etc...
 - `aside`: an optional small label displayed below the keycap.
 This label may not be displayed if the space available is too small.
-- `altKeys`: a set of variants to display when the keycap is long-pressed.
-- `shift`: either a LaTeX string indicated what is inserted when the shift key is pressed with this keycap, or a keycap record
+- `shift`: a LaTeX string or a keycap record indicating what happens when this keycap is pressed with the shift key down.
 - `variants`: an array of keycaps (either as string or keycap records) defining the variants for this keycap (see below).

-The action when the keycap is pressed is defined by one of these properties:
-- `insert`: the LaTeX to be inserted when the keycap is pressed.
-- `command`: the command to perform when the keycap is pressed.
-For example:
- `["performWithFeedback", "commit"]`.

-If neither `insert` nor `command` are provided, the `latex` property is used to define the content inserted when the keycap is pressed.
+If neither `insert` nor `command` are provided, the `latex` or `key` properties are used to define the content inserted when the keycap is pressed.

 {% readmore "/mathlive/guides/commands/" %}